mont5piques/caldav_calendar_te/README.md

 Installation is pretty straight forward.

-Copy calendar and libcalendaring folders to Roundcube Plugin folder, copy config.inc.php.dist to config.inc.php, located in root of calendar directory, and change domain.ltd to your URL.
-'These URL's are already configured for the default calendar url for Nextcloud just change domain.ltd to your FQDN.'
+Copy calendar and libcalendaring folders to Roundcube Plugin folder, copy config.inc.php.dist to config.inc.php, located in root of calendar directory, and change domain.ltd to your FQDN.
+'These URL's are already configured for the default calendar url for Nextcloud.'

 Import sql schemas located in /driver/ folders to your database.